Big Ben, Buckingham Palace, red double-decker buses, and afternoon teas top our list on the…

 The Executive Car Service provides excellent chauffeur services for 1 person up to many with their fleet of cars and buses.
-Second generation owner Julian van Marle of van Marle Limited greeted us at London Heathrow and drove us in a beautiful Mercedes to the Four Seasons Hampshire Hotel.
-Ivan, one of the private chauffeurs, escorted us from the London Haymarket Hotel to the airport on our departure.
+Second generation owner Julian van Marle of van Marle Limited greeted us at London Heathrow.
 Professional, punctual, and experienced drivers.
 For reservations, call #00442077351073

 Car Rentals Service

 Sixt offers car rentals throughout the UK, Europe, and many other countries.
-We wanted to enjoy the views and not worry about driving directions, so Sixt arranged for a private chauffeur, Tanzeel, to drive us from the Four Seasons Hampshire Hotel to the Highclere Castle, Stonehenge and throughout the English countryside.
+We wanted to enjoy the views and not worry about driving directions, so Sixt arranged for a private chauffeur, Tanzeel, to drive us to the Highclere Castle, Stonehenge and throughout the English countryside.

-Global Adventuress thanks the following who hosted us during our stay – the Haymarket Hotel for a wonderful stay!
+Global Adventuress thanks the following who hosted us during our stay – 11 Cadogan Gardens for a wonderful stay!